oakeyc/azure-cli-interactive-shell/README.rst

 Look at the examples

-*Scroll through the pane with Control H for up and Control N for down #*
+*Scroll through the pane with Control Y for up and Control N for down #*

 Pick the example you want with: